Bernard Gordon Lennox: Military career

+Gordon Lennox was born at 17 Cheyne Court, Chelsea, London, the eldest son of Lieutenant General Sir George Gordon Lennox and Nancy Brenda Darell.
+His grandfathers were Lord Bernard Gordon-Lennox (son of the 7th Duke of Richmond) and Sir Lionel Darell, 6th Baronet.

-Born the eldest son of Lieutenant General Sir George Gordon Lennox, and educated at Eton College, Bernard Gordon Lennox was Page of Honour to King George VI.
-He graduated from the Royal Military Academy Sandhurst and was commissioned into the Grenadier Guards in 1953.
+He served as Page of Honour to King George VI.
+He was educated at Eton College.
+He graduated from the Royal Military Academy Sandhurst, where he won the Sword of Honour, and was commissioned into the Grenadier Guards in 1953.

-He was made Commanding Officer of 1st Bn Grenadier Guards in 1974.
-He went on to be a General Staff Officer at the RAF Staff College in 1976, Commander of 20th Armoured Brigade in 1978 and Chief of Staff for South East District in 1981 before becoming Commandant of the British Sector in Berlin in 1983.
+He was appointed Commanding Officer of 1st Bn Grenadier Guards in 1974.
+He went on to be on the Army Directing Staff at the RAF Staff College in 1976, Commander of 20th Armoured Brigade in 1978 and Chief of Staff for South East District in 1981.
+He was promoted to major general in 1983 and appointed GOC (general officer commanding) of the British Sector in Berlin.
 Finally he became the Senior Army Member at the Royal College of Defence Studies in 1986.
-He retired in 1987.
+He retired from the Army in 1988.

-He lived at Eversley in Hampshire.

-He died on 27 December 2017 at the age of 85.

-Family
+Personal life

-In 1958 he married Sally-Rose Warner: they went on to have three sons.
+In 1958, he married Sally-Rose Warner.
+They had three sons: